We promised local renewables. Now we’re delivering.

 With the help of Danlin Solar, REP Energy, and the Novato Cooley Quarry, MCE will soon be flipping the switch on a new community solar farm.
 The project is being developed under MCE’s Feed-In Tariff, a standard offer contract for local renewable projects.
 The Cooley Quarry project will supply Local Sol customers with brand new 100% solar energy.

 One of our long-term goals is to give every resident and business in our service area access to affordable clean energy from sources as local as possible.
 Not everyone is a homeowner, and not every homeowner can install solar panels on their home, but everyone should have access to solar energy.
 Now with Local Sol, anyone in our service area can harness the power of the sun.
-To take advantage of the solar energy produced at the Cooley Quarry in Novato, contact us to become a Local Sol Founding Customer.
+Enroll online to take advantage of the solar energy produced at the Cooley Quarry in Novato.

 Yesterday’s trash is tomorrow’s electricity at the Redwood Landfill in Novato.
 For years, the methane gas that emitted from decomposing garbage at the landfill was gathered, processed, and burned.
 In December 2016, however, Waste Management will begin to treat the collected gas and convert it into electricity through internal combustion engines or generators.
 The project, managed by T.V.
 John & Son, Inc., will support six jobs.